dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     :ref:`Link MWL Entry Update Policy <dcmLinkMWLEntryUpdatePolicy>`",string,"Specifies update policy for Study attributes on Link of Instances of another Study with a MWL Entry referring an existing Study.
 If absent, the attributes will not be updated.
 May be overwritten by configured values for particular Archive Network AEs.
 Enumerated values: SUPPLEMENT, MERGE, OVERWRITE or REPLACE.

     (dcmLinkMWLEntryUpdatePolicy)"
     "
+    .. _dcmStgCmtPolicy:

+    :ref:`Storage Commitment Policy <dcmStgCmtPolicy>`",string,"DB_RECORD_EXISTS: only check for existence of DB records, OBJECT_EXISTS: check if object exists on Storage System, OBJECT_SIZE: check size of object on Storage System, OBJECT_FETCH: fetch object from Storage System), OBJECT_CHECKSUM: recalculate checksum of object on Storage System, S3_MD5SUM: check MD5 checksum of object on S3 Storage System.
+May be overwritten by configured values for particular Archive Network AEs.
+Enumerated values: DB_RECORD_EXISTS, OBJECT_EXISTS, OBJECT_SIZE, OBJECT_FETCH, OBJECT_CHECKSUM or S3_MD5SUM.

+    (dcmStgCmtPolicy)"
+    "
+    .. _dcmStgCmtUpdateLocationStatus:

+    :ref:`Storage Commitment Update Location Status <dcmStgCmtUpdateLocationStatus>`",boolean,"Indicates if the Status of the Location DB record shall be updated on Storage Commitment accordingly.
+Not effective with Storage Commitment Policy: DB_RECORD_EXISTS.
+May be overwritten by configured values for particular Archive Network AEs.

+    (dcmStgCmtUpdateLocationStatus)"
+    "
+    .. _dcmStgCmtStorageIDs:

+    :ref:`Storage Commitment Storage IDs(s) <dcmStgCmtStorageIDs>`",string,"Only accept Storage Commitment if the validation of the storage of the object on one of the specified Storage Systems is successful.
+If absent, validation of the storage of the object on any Storage System is sufficient to accept the Storage Commitment for that object.
+Not effective with Storage Commitment Policy: DB_RECORD_EXISTS.
+May be overwritten by configured values for particular Archive Network AEs.

+    (dcmStgCmtStorageIDs)"
+    "
     .. _hl7ADTSendingApplication: